 So, we mentioned how transit times can vary from carrier to carrier.
 Most of the time, though, they’ll still get your vehicle from one coast to the other within two weeks.
 Most take 7-10 days.

 This is common, and it’s something you need to prepare for.
-Now, when you ship a car, there’s a few ways you can go about it.
+Now, when you ship a car, there are a few ways you can go about it.
 Since someone needs to be there for both pickup and delivery, you have some choices.
 You can either set yourself up as the contact for both and then just make your way to the delivery location while your vehicle is being shipped.
 You can also have a friend, family member, or neighbor be there to receive the vehicle.

 Sometimes, though, you just can’t find anyone.
 This is where things can get a bit tricky.
 Some carriers can actually store your vehicle for you (and some do it for free!).
 If this is something you might be interested in, make sure to tell your shipper.
 They may be able to help you with that.